Boston College: “A Tale of Two Americas: Renewable Energy Pioneering in the 21st Century”

-University of Michigan, Ann Arbor: "Wind Power at a Crossroads – Sustainable Systems Forum”
+University of Michigan: “Wind Power at a Crossroads – Sustainable Systems Forum”

-My talk looked at wind power's embrace by some communities, its rejection by others, and the underlying issues at play.
-It was a featured talk at the Workshop on Energy, Transportation, and Water Infrastructure: Policy and Social Perspectives, a gathering that culminated a five-year, multi-campus initiative focused on developing new concepts for environmentally sustainable infrastructure.
-The event and the initiative were sponsored by the National Science Foundation’s Office of Emerging Frontiers in Research and Innovation.
+Featured talk at the Workshop on Energy, Transportation, and Water Infrastructure: Policy and Social Perspectives, sponsored by the National Science Foundation’s Office of Emerging Frontiers in Research and Innovation.

 Munroe Amphiteater at Lincoln Center: “Cape Spin!
 An American Power Struggle”

 Commentator at multiple screenings of a film exploring America’s most hotly contested offshore wind proposal, Cape Wind.

 University of Rhode Island: “Wind Power in America’s Future”